 If your environment uses vSphere Virtual Machine Encryption, and if an error occurs on the ESXi host, the resulting core dump is encrypted to protect customer data.
 Core dumps that are included in the vm-support package are also encrypted.

 Core Dumps on ESXi Hosts

-When an ESXi host crashes, and encryption mode is enabled for that host, an encrypted core dump is generated and the host reboots.
-The core dump is encrypted with the host key that is in the ESXi key cache.
-This key comes from the KMS and is an AES-256 key, see How vSphere Virtual Machine Encryption Protects Your Environment for some background information.
-What you can do next depends on several factors.
+When an ESXi host, a user world, or a virtual machine crashes, a core dump is generated, and the host reboots.
+If the ESXi host has encryption mode enabled, the core dump is encrypted using a key that is in the ESXi key cache.
+This key comes from the KMS.
+See How vSphere Virtual Machine Encryption Protects Your Environment for background information.

 Core Dumps and vm-support Packages

 A core dump on a vCenter Server system is not encrypted. vCenter Server already contains potentially sensitive information.
 At the minimum, ensure that the Windows system on which vCenter Server runs or the vCenter Server Appliance is protected.
 See Securing vCenter Server Systems.
 You might also consider turning off core dumps for the vCenter Server system.
 Other information in log files can help determine the problem.